RedHatInsights/sources-api-go/JWT_AUTH_SETUP.md

 - Include a `sub` (subject) claim with the user/service identifier (max 256 bytes)
 - Include `exp` (expiration) claim
 - Include `iat` (issued at) claim
-- Be verifiable using public keys from the configured JWKS endpoint
+- Be verifiable using public keys from the JWKS endpoint discovered via OIDC discovery

 ### Security Features